 In Oxford, Mississippi, James H. Meredith, an African American student, is escorted onto the University of Mississippi campus by U.S. Marshals, setting off a deadly riot.
-Two men were killed before the racial violence was quelled by more than 3,000 federal soldiers.
+Two men were killed before the violence was quelled by more than 3,000 federal soldiers.
 The next day, Meredith successfully enrolled and began to attend classes amid continuing disruption.

 A former serviceman in the U.S. Air Force, Meredith applied and was accepted to the University of Mississippi in 1962, but his admission was revoked when the registrar learned of his race.
 A federal court ordered “Ole Miss” to admit him, but when he tried to register on September 20, 1962, he found the entrance to the office blocked by Mississippi Governor Ross Barnett.
 On September 28, the governor was found guilty of civil contempt and was ordered to cease his interference with desegregation at the university or face arrest and a fine of $10,000 a day.
 Two days later, Meredith was escorted onto the Ole Miss campus by U.S. Marshals.
 Turned back by violence, he returned the next day and began classes.
-Meredith, who was a transfer student from all-Black Jackson State College, graduated with a degree in political science in 1963.
+Meredith, who was a transfer student from the all-Black Jackson State College, graduated with a degree in political science in 1963.

 In 1966, Meredith returned to the public eye when he began a lone civil rights march in an attempt to encourage voter registration by African Americans in the South.
 During this March Against Fear, Meredith intended to walk from Memphis, Tennessee, to Jackson, Mississippi.
 However, on June 6, just two days into the march, he was sent to a hospital by a sniper’s bullet.